Skip to content

 Coffee tree, fruit tree!

-To do an article on this famous black nectar that warms the heart and awakens the spirits, we have to start at the base of the process, that is to say at the botanical side of caffeine.
+To write an article about this famous black nectar that warms the heart and awakens the spirits, we must start at the base of the process, that is, with the botanical side of caffeine.
 We are so used to seeing coffee in its roasted form that we forget that it comes from a beautiful white flower.
-Grown mostly between 23 degrees North and 28 degrees South latitude, in the area commonly referred to as the "coffee belt", the coffee tree has its origins in Africa.
-Just like the grapes on the vine, the immediate environment in which the coffee tree grows influences the taste of the cherries.
-Humidity, temperature, sunshine, soil and water are all factors that will make the reputation of a production region such as the Blue Mountains in Jamaica, the Tarrazu in Costa Rica or the Yirgacheffe in Ethiopia.
+Cultivated mainly between the 23rd degree of latitude North and the 28th degree of latitude South, in the area commonly called the "coffee belt", the coffee plant has its first origins in Africa.
+Just like the grapes on the vines, the immediate environment in which the coffee plant grows influences the taste of the cherries.
+Thus, humidity, temperature, sunshine, soil and water are all factors that will make the reputation of a production region like the Blue Mountains in Jamaica, Tarrazu in Costa Rica or Yirgacheffe in Ethiopia.

-There are several species of coffee trees, but those used mainly for cultivation and consumption are Coffea arabica and Coffea canephora, more commonly known as Arabica and Robusta, which produce 60% and 35% of the world's coffee production respectively.
-The coffee trees are maintained at heights of about 3 to 5 meters (Arabica), 10 to 12 meters (Robusta).
-They are pruned over a cycle of about 7 years in order to harden them and to stimulate a more abundant annual flowering.
-From the flowering will result in beautiful red cherries after having matured between 9 and 11 months!
+There are several species of coffee tree, but those mainly used for cultivation and consumption are Coffea arabica and Coffea canephora, more commonly known as Arabica and Robusta, which produce 60% and 35% of the world's coffee production, respectively.
+Coffee trees are kept at heights of approximately 3 to 5 meters (Arabica) and 10 to 12 meters (Robusta).
+They are pruned over a cycle of approximately 7 years to harden them and stimulate more abundant annual flowering.
+Flowering will subsequently result in beautiful red cherries after ripening for between 9 and 11 months!

 Coffee cherries,